Adults

 If you notice any changes, talk with your doctor and schedule a speech therapy evaluation.

 At Expressable, we offer speech and language evaluations to document potential language changes and determine if treatment is needed.
-Schedule a free consultation call with one of our specialists.
-We’d be happy to answer your questions and talk about next steps.
+Start the evaluation process today.
+We're here to help!

 More from